akamhy/waybackpy/README.md

 pip install git+https://github.com/akamhy/waybackpy.git
 ```

-### Supported Features
+### Supported APIs
+ Wayback Machine has 3 client side APIs.

+  - Save API
-  - Archive webpage
+  - Availability API
-  - Retrieve all archives of a webpage/domain
-  - Retrieve archive close to a date or timestamp
-  - Retrieve all archives which have a particular prefix
-  - Get source code of the archive easily
-  - CDX API support
+  - CDX API

+All three of these can be accessed by waybackpy.

 ### Usage